 Student clinical and practica experiences reflect current best practices and nationally established patient health and safety goals.
 Students implement safety principles and work with others on the interprofessional health care team to create a safe environment for care delivery.
 A variety of clinical agencies is utilized to meet student learning and program outcomes/competencies.
-Experiences are provided in skills labs, simulation labs, hospitals, community-based settings, hospital-based clinics, private offices, home care agencies, schools and public health departments.
 Students have the opportunity to interact with a wide variety of health care professionals while providing care to a broadly diverse patient population.
 The Undergraduate Pre-licensure programs' learning environments also meet the New Hampshire State Board of Nursing rules and regulations, which have stringent standards for curriculum requirements in nursing programs.

 Many methods are used to enhance student engagement in didactic nursing education courses and innovative strategies are introduced as new technologies become available.
 Innovative teaching strategies range from simple to complex and are based on both learning outcomes and student learning needs.
 Instructional aids, technology, software and hardware and technological support supplement classroom teaching at Rivier University.
-Smart Classrooms are equipped with sympodiums.
 The Canvas learning platform is extensively used by nursing faculty to provide and augment program instruction.
 In addition to real world clinical experiences gleaned through clinical placements.
-The Division of Nursing and Health Professions Resource also provides opportunities for development of Nursing competencies.
-Rivier University nursing faculty have responded to the call for action by developing an education experience utilizing high and low fidelity simulation as well as simulated standardized patients.
-Simulation research indicates that this method is a valuable learning tool, which allows the student the opportunity to apply critical

-Simulation using high fidelity mannequins is an alternative, holistic, innovative learning environment that enhances critical thinking and self-reflection, promotes psychomotor skill development, promotes communication skills, enhances self-confidence, requires team work, and evaluates students' level of competency.
-Through the use of high fidelity human simulators and task trainers, students are able to participate in nursing care activities from listening to heart and lung sounds and inserting catheters to caring for a simulated patient with multiple concerns.
-These simulated patients allow the Nursing faculty to ensure experiences with a range of patient problems that might be experienced in the clinical setting.
+Simulation using high fidelity simulators is an alternative, holistic, innovative learning environment that enhances critical thinking and self reflection, promotes psychomotor skill development, promotes communication skills, enhances self confidence, requires team work, and evaluates students' levels of competency.
+Through the use of high fidelity simulators and live actors, students are able to participate in nursing care activities from listening to heart and lung sounds to caring for a simulated patient with multiple concerns.
+These simulated patients allow the Nursing faculty to ensure experiences with a range of patient diagnoses that might be experienced in the clinical setting.
+Our newest simulator, pediatric HAL, is the worlds most advanced tetherless, wireless five year old pediatric simulator.

-All nursing programs are accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) 3343 Peachtree Road Atlanta GA 30326 (404) 975-5000 www.acenursing.org
+All nursing programs are accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) 3390 Peachtree Road NE, Suite 1400 Atlanta GA 30326 (404) 975-5000 www.acenursing.org